diyabc/diyabc.github.io/index.md

 title: About
 ---

-> :warning: **IMPORTANT**: an important release is due in the next few days (before May 12th).
+> :warning: :construction: **IMPORTANT**: an important release is due in the next few days (before May 12th).
 It will fix numerous ongoing issues.
 Please wait for this new release before opening new issues.

 # DIYABC-RF